 To get the most out of your blogging efforts, it’s best to create different types of blog posts in different formats that achieve different results.
-These range from viral content that’s poised for sharing to in-depth content that can position you as an authority in your niche.
+These range from Awareness Content that’s poised for sharing to in-depth content that can position you as an authority in your niche.

-Viral blogs are designed to (you guessed it!) go viral.
-Viral blogs either answer a commonly asked question or provide insight into an idea that many people are interested in and willing to share over and over again.
+Awareness blogs are designed to scale your online visibility as fast as possible.
+Awareness Content either answers a commonly asked question or provide insight into an idea that many people are interested in and willing to share over and over again.

 Thought Leadership Content

 Thought leadership blogs position you as an authority in your particular industry.
 This type of blog allows you to dive deeper into complex ideas or share your insights into current industry trends or where your industry is headed.

 Sales content blogs won’t necessarily drive sales, but they serve as information sources that customers can turn to when they’re ready to buy your product or service.
 These are blogs designed to answer questions or address concerns in order to convert a lead into a customer.

 Pillar page articles serve as a sort of umbrella for other, more specific blogs on your website.
 For example, if you sell various types of insurance, you can create a pillar page that talks briefly about all the different types of insurance you sell.
 It should also include links to more in-depth articles on each particular type of insurance.

 You can’t post any old piece of content and expect it to generate results.

 All blog content should be written with SEO in mind.